S76AliKo/ttsgan-shm-augmentation/README.md

 This repository contains the code and dataset for our research:

 📝 Structural Dynamic Response Synthesis: A Transformer-Based Time-Series GAN Approach
-🔗 Available online in Results in Engineering
+🔗 Available online in: Results in Engineering
 DOI: https://doi.org/10.1016/j.rineng.2025.105549

 ---